Winston-Lin/dziganto.github.io/_posts/2017-7-14-How-To-Ace-The-Data-Science-Interview.md

 **Interviewer:** I'm not sure.
 Like what?

 **Me:** Well, for starters, what metric are we focused on?
-Do you care about accuracy, precision, recall, log loss, or something else?
+Do you care about accuracy, precision, recall, class probabilities, or something else?

 **Interviewer:** That'a great question.
 We're interested in knowing the probability that someone will default on their loan.

 **Me:** Ok, that's very helpful.
-Are there any constraints around interpretability of the model and/or the speed of the response from the model?
+Are there any constraints around interpretability of the model and/or the speed of the model?

 **Interviewer:** Yes, actually both.
 The model has to be highly interpretable since we work in a highly regulated industry.
 Also, customers apply for loans online and we guarantee a response within a few seconds.

 **Me:** So let me just make sure I understand.
 We've got just a few features with lots of records.
-Furthermore, our model has to ouptut class probabilities, has to run quickly, and has to be highly interpretable.
+Furthermore, our model has to output class probabilities, has to run quickly, and has to be highly interpretable.
 Is that correct?

 **Interviewer:** You've got it!

 **Me:** Based on that information, I would recommend a Logistic Regression model.
 It outputs class probabilities so we can check that box.
 Additionally, it's a linear model so it runs much more quickly than lots of other models and it produces coefficients that are relatively easy to interpret.

+#### Takeaway

 The point here is to ask enough pointed questions to get the necessary information you need to make an informed decision.
-The dialogue may go lot so of different ways but don't hesitate to ask clarifying questions.
+The dialogue may go lots of different ways but don't hesitate to ask clarifying questions.
 Get used to it because it's something you'll have to do on a daily basis when you're working as a DS in the wild!

 ## Tip #3: Choose The Best Algorithm: Accuracy vs Speed vs Interpretability
 I covered this implicitly in Tip #2 but any time someone asks you about the merits of using one algorithm over another, the answer almost always boils down to pinpointing which of 1 or 2 of the 3 characteristics - accuracy or speed or interpretability - are most important.
 Note, it's usually not possible to get all 3 unless you have some trivial problem.
 I've never been so fortunate.
 Anyway, some situations will favor accuracy over intrepretability.
 For example, a deep neural net may outperform a decision tree on a certain problem.
 The converse can be true as well.
 There are some circumstances, especially in highly regulated industries like insurance and finance, that prioritize interpretability.
 In this case, it's completely acceptable to give up some accuracy for a model that's easily interpretable.
-Of course there are situations where speed is paramount.
+Of course there are situations where speed is paramount too.

 To distill this down, whenever you're answering a question about which algorithm to use, consider the implications of a particular model with regards to accuracy, speed, and intrepretability.
 Let the constraints around these 3 characteristics drive your decision about which algorithm to use.

 ## Tip #4: Draw Pictures
 This should go without saying, *should* being the operative word.
 Most interviewees make good use of the whiteboard or a piece of paper but occassionally I interview someone who tries to explain everything in words.
 That makes for a bad experience, let me tell you.
-We've all heard the old adage: a picture is worth a thousand words.
+We've all heard the old adage "a picture is worth a thousand words".
 And it's so true.
 Applying this technique can turn a five minute rambling explanation into a 10-second drawing and a 30-second explanation.
 Remember, the whiteboard is your friend.
 Use it!

 A few things to keep in mind when drawing pictures:
 1. label your axes
 2. explain your axes
 3. stay in 2D (unless you're an artist; I've seen too many people crash and burn drawing in 3D)
 4. use different shapes to denote different classes or clusters (e.g. triangles for class 0; circles for class 1)
-5. using different colors for classification or clustering is helpful (still use #4 though)
+5. using different colors for classification or clustering is helpful
 6. vocalize what you're doing while you're doing it; it helps me follow because I haven't perfected my mind reading skills yet

 ## Tip #5: Avoid Jargon or Concepts That You're Not Confident About
 This is hands down the easiest way to sabotage yourself.
 I see it all the time.
 Here's the situation.
-You're deep in your explanation of how gradient descent works and things are going smoothly, so you decide to reach a little and mention *Elastic Net* when describing how it applies to regularization even though you're not very confident in how Elastic Net works or exactly what it is.
+You're deep in your explanation of how gradient descent (GD) works and things are going smoothly, so you decide to reach a little and mention *Elastic Net* when describing how GD applies to regularization even though you're not very confident in how Elastic Net works or exactly what it is.
 But things were going great and you want to show how smart you are.
+You can slip this in and nobody will notice, right?
+Not a chance!
 Thing is, you don't notice how painfully obvious it is to the interviewer that you don't know this term.
 Your voice quivers or your face contorts when you let slip the word *Elastic Net*.
 It's likely imperceptible to you but not to us.
 What happens?
 The moment you're done talking I effortlessly wreck your world.
 I hone in on your weakness and exploit it.
 Am I being a jerk?
 Some people think so.
 But consider this.
-If I hire you, odds are you're going to have to defend a model or platform to hardcore techies or C-level execs.
-Also imagine you pull the same stunt.
+If I hire you, odds are you'll have to defend a model or platform to hardcore techies or C-level execs.
+Imagine you pull the same stunt.
 Things are going well, you're explaining the pros of your model, and then you let slip this slippery term you haven't quite come to grips with.
 Now it's not me that's going to pick you apart; it's one of them.
 And once you fail to explain this term, you lose all credibility.
 Your model or platform is kaput.
 So this is really an exercise in communication.
 You need to foster credibility and you do that by exhibiting knowledge, not the contrary.

 ## Tip #6: Don't Expect To Know Everything
 In my opinion, a good technical interview is one where I, as the interviewer, can find the limits of your knowledge.
 And you better believe I'm going to take you there.
 Sometimes it only takes 2-3 questions to find someone's limit and sometimes it takes delving into some esoteric edge case that's 10 questions deep.
 Sometimes it's even asking questions that I don't know the answer to but I can follow your logic and study your body language to see if there's a good chance that you do.